osuosl/ganeti_webmgr/docs/source/usage/clusters.rst

 *TODO finish this part*

+.. _orphans:

 Orphaned Virtual Machines
 -------------------------

-`Permission
-tags </projects/ganeti-webmgr/wiki/Permissions#Permission-Tags>`_ are
-parsed by virtual machine objects, but sometimes virtual machines will have no tags.
+:ref:`permission-tags` are parsed by virtual machine objects, but sometimes virtual machines will have no tags.
 To quickly identify virtual machines with no admin users, use the orphans view

 #.
 Main Menu -> Orphans